carlos-r-mendoza/Blog/_posts/2015-12-10-computer-science-terms.md

 **Immutable Object** - an object whose state cannot be modified after it is created.

-**Intermediate Language** - often refers to a language used by [high-level programming languages](#high-level programming language) which that do not output to [machine code](#machine language) directly.
+**Intermediate Language** - often refers to a language used by [high-level programming languages](#high-level-programming-language) which that do not output to [machine code](#machine-language) directly.
 The [source code](#source-code) is outputted to the intermediate language that is then compiled to machine code.
 Although not designed to be used as an intermediate language, other programming languages have frequently used C as an intermediate language because it has [compilers](#compiler) for many processors and operating systems.

-<a name="high-level programming language"></a>**Interpreter** - a computer program that reads [source code](#source-code) one line at a time and converts it to a format which can be executed by the processor.
+<a name="high-level-programming-language"></a>**Interpreter** - a computer program that reads [source code](#source-code) one line at a time and converts it to a format which can be executed by the processor.

 **High-level Programming Language** - a programming language that abstracts from the details of a computer, making it easier to use for humans.

-<a name="machine language"></a>**Low-level Programming Languages** - a programming language that provides no or little abstractions to a [machine's language](#machine language).
+<a name="machine-language"></a>**Low-level Programming Languages** - a programming language that provides no or little abstractions to a [machine's language](#machine-language).

 **Machine Language (Machine Code)** - a set of instructions that a computer understands.
 These instructions are executed directly by the Central Processing Unit (CPU) of a computer.